Institut-Catala-d-Investigacio-Quimica/eChempad/doc/REACT_DOC.md

 To create a React app using [this](https://www.baeldung.com/spring-boot-react-crud) guide.

 To create a React app issue the command with `npm` installed.
-You can install it by issuing the command:
+You can install it by downloading the binaries from the download page:
 ```bash
 sudo apt install -y npm
 ```

 To initialize the `frontend` source folder, issue the following in the PATH where you want to initialize this folder.
-In our case we will do it inside the folder `src/main/frontend`
+In our case we will do it inside the folder `src/mnpm startain/frontend`

 ```bash
 npx create-react-app frontend